benfoley/react-admin-site-template/README.md

 }
 ```

-Add Firebase Storage if required.
+Create a collection for the data to go into.
+Design of the database is beyond the scope of this guide.
+If unsure, start with `entries`.

+### File Storage

-Set rules for read and auth write.
+If you want to use file storage, add Storage to the project and set the rules for read and auth write.

 ```
 service firebase.storage {
   match /b/{bucket}/o {